danilofreire/qtm350-summer/lectures/lecture-26/README.md

 # Lecture 21 - Parallel Computing with Python

-This lecture covers the basics of parallel computing.
-We will discuss the following topics:
+This lecture covers the fundamentals of parallel computing.
+We shall discuss the following topics:

 - Serial vs Parallel Algorithms
 - Python implementations of parallelism